chadian/sticksnglue/content/blog/2013-09-24-source-code-pro-phpstorm-the-plot-thickens.md

 ---
 id: 112
-title: 'Source Code Pro & PhpStorm, the plot thickens'
+title: "Source Code Pro & PhpStorm, the plot thickens"
 date: 2013-09-24T04:29:52+00:00
 categories:
-  - 'Bugs & Fixes'
+  - "Bugs & Fixes"
   - Tools
 ---

 Alright, so I thought everything was all set in my [last post](http://sticksnglue.com/?p=108 "Getting Source Code Pro & PhpStorm to play nice"), however it turns out PhpStorm, Java and font rendering have a bit more issues.

 **UPDATE: **The following fix also works for adding the various font weights that come with Source Code Pro (see bottom for screenshot).